The 6 Essential Skin Care Items every Woman should be using.

 - Vitamin A derived serums will help your eye area to remain firm, youthful and will also help with skin elasticity

 - If you have dark circles under your eyes, try an eye cream or serum with vitamin C

 - Vitamin C is known to promote skin brightness, as well as strengthen the skin to prevent shadows from returning.

 Sunscreen (SPF 30 or above)

-Arguably the most important item in any skin care routine, although it is one that can often be overlooked or underused – high SPF Suncreen.
+This is arguably the most important item in any skincare routine.
+Although it is one that can often be overlooked or underused – high SPF Sunscreen.

 Wearing a high protection sunscreen is should be a non-negotiable inclusion in your daily skin routine.
-Even if you spend most of your day indoors, a high-quality sunscreen with SPF 30 or above should be the one skin care item that you apply daily without fail.
+You should apply a high-quality SPF 30 sunscreen daily, even if you’re indoors most of the day.

-- If possible, look for the ingredients zinc oxide and titanium dioxide
+- If possible, look for the ingredients of zinc oxide and titanium dioxide

 - These ingredients help to create an even finish and can cause fewer breakouts for those with sensitive or acne-prone skin.

 - If you’re out and active, you should reapply your sunscreen every 2-3 hours;